Phase diagram for a single flexible Stockmayer polymer at zero field

-Snapshots of such intermediate states, as the one shown in figure \ref{f10}b, confirms the previous suggestion: between expanded open chains and the compact helicoidal states there exists a region of partially collapsed filaments in which a part of the filament is already in a compact state while the other parts are still in a expanded conformation, with the chain ends being separated by a relatively long distance.
-Those partially collapsed structures remember vaguely of the core-shell structures found in non-magnetic semiflexible attractive chains\cite{2008-higuchi}.
-Nonetheless in the present case, we have a core plus some loose tails rather than a shell surrounding a core.
-This behaviour comes from the anisotropic nature of the magnetic interactions which favour relative straight segments far from the core rather than the wrapping of the core by the non-collapsed part of the chain.
-It is not yet clear what the behaviourof the filament will be in the limit $N \rightarrow \infty$ when long non-collapsed segments may exist.
+Snapshots of such intermediate states, as the one shown in Figure \ref{f10}b, confirm the previous suggestion: between expanded open chains and the compact helicoidal states there exists a region of partially collapsed filaments in which a part of the filament is already in a compact state while the other parts are still in an expanded conformation, with the chain ends being separated by a relatively long distance.